GUIDED SKI & SPLITBOARD EXPEDITION

 A tourist visa is required for entry into Russia and will need to be applied for in advance.
 We will provide the necessary letter of invitation to submit with your personal visa application.

 Our 9-day expedition begins with a domestic flight from Moscow to Abakan, the capital of the Russian Republic of Khakassia.
-From there it's a short transfer to Biskamzha, where we board the shred train and continue our journey deep into the wilds of Western Siberia.
+From there it's a few hour overland transfer to Biskamzha, where we board the shred train and continue our journey deep into the wilds of Western Siberia.
 The snowbound village of Luzhba, at the southern end of the Kuznetskiy Alatau Range, is our eventual stop.
 Upon arrival we will be met by our local partners and transfer our gear onto snowmobiles to be shuttled over to the cozy lodge that we will call home for the week.

 With a late afternoon arrival in Luzhba on Day One, we'll settle in, warm up around the fire, enjoy a customary vodka shot (or three) and dive into a homemade pelmeni dinner - a Siberian specialty - prepared on a traditional wooden powder ski for maximum effect!